-No amount of personal effort, good works or religious deeds can earn a place in heaven for you because eternal life, like any genuine gift, is free.
-Suppose your best friend (wife, husband, mother, etc) were to surprise you with an expensive gift and let’s suppose your response would be that of immediately digging into your purse or wallet for a couple of bills to help pay for the gift, how do you think that person would feel?
-What an insult that would be, you must accept gifts freely.
-If you pay even a penny, it is no longer a gift it is the same with eternal life.
+No amount of personal effort, good works, or religious deeds can earn a place in heaven for you because eternal life, like any genuine gift, is free.
+Suppose your best friend (wife, husband, mother, etc) were to surprise you with an expensive gift.
+Let’s suppose your response would be that of immediately digging into your purse or wallet for a couple of bills to help pay for the gift.
+How do you think that person would feel?
+What an insult that would be.
+You must accept gifts freely.
+If you pay even a penny, it is no longer a gift.
+It is the same with eternal life.

 F – Forsaking

 I’m not trusting the fact that I’m a good person, I’m not trusting that I was born into a Christian family, I’m not trusting my church attendance, I’m not trusting the fact that I read the Bible, and I’m not trusting my good works.
 I’m trusting in the fact that Jesus died on the cross to pay for my sins, and through faith, I have been restored (redeemed) back to God.
 I am no longer separated from God.

 4. We must individually receive Jesus Christ as our Savior and Lord; then we can know and experience God’s love and plan for our lives.